 Directs the Secretaries to prescribe administrative guidance for the use of multiple employer plans by December 31, 2015.

 Each time the bill has been introduced, it has died in committee.
 However, each time it dies in committee, it is reintroduced in the following session.
 This plan goes even further than the myRA program and clearly shows that the federal government wants in the IRA business and is quite persistent about it.
+This adds fuel to the general public’s thoughts about the 401k confiscation theory.

 Forbes ran an article in 2012 titled, “Watch Out: Your 401(k) Is Being Targeted“.
 In this piece, the author mentions what is known as the 20/20 plan.